 • Course work 50%

 0 Practical reports 25%

 0 One Term Paper 10%

 0 In-course test 10%

 0 Presentation 5%

-• Final E xam 50%
+• Final E kam 50 %

-• 3-hour final written exam

 FAPT6303 AGRO-PROCESSING PROBLEM SOLVING

 FAPT6102, FAPT6302

 In this course, principles and practices of problem-solving in relation to food processing and food products will be modelled.
 Students will be exposed to simple and complex issues related to specific food processing and products and will engage in discussions, laboratory analysis and collaborative decision-making to solve these problems.
 They will have the opportunity to prepare scientific reports and to present these in order to share their findings.